 Where can I find information on amenities and campsites?

-For amenities and campground site layouts go to the Fees and Reservations site by clicking here and then follow the link for each campground you would like to view.
+For amenities and campground site layouts go to the Fees and Reservations and follow the link for each campground you would like to view.

 Do I need to bring a portable toilet?

 Portable toilets are not required for camping in campgrounds which have National Park Service-provided toilets.
 When camping on the shoreline, you must have a device specifically made for containing human waste such as a Wag Bag, Luggable Loo, or Biffy Bag.
 All recreational boats with installed toilet facilities must have an operable US Coast Guard certified Marine Sanitiation Device (MSD).